virteal/Inox/README.md

 Why?
 ====

+Hello.
 Keep reading only if you care about programming language design.
 You've been warned.
 Welcome.

 The _grand plan_ is an AI driven distributed system, a computerized living organism that evolves according to the _law of evolution_.